 I can now officially say I met Hawkeye and Scarlet Witch in real life.
 The level of awesome here has not escaped me.
 This interview with Elizabeth Olsen and Jeremy Renner was a ton of fun.
 This was another super opportunity received while on the Captain America: Civil War press junket.

-Interview with Elizabeth Olsen and Jeremy Renner
+Interview with Elizabeth Olsen and Jeremy Renner about Captain America

 The first thing Elizabeth Olsen and Jeremy Renner noticed were all our little action figures sitting on their table.
 Jeremy cracked up at the Hawkeye mini bobble head and couldn’t believe the “boy band facial hair” they gave his character… and the “moodiest facial expression” Elizabeth added.